-The monastery of Asomati is located 35km southeast of Rethymnon, amid a verdant valley of Amari formed between Kedros Mount and Ida Range.
+The monastery of Asomati is located 35km southeast of Rethymnon, amid the verdant valley of Amari formed between Mount Kedros and Range Ida.
 The church of the monastery is dedicated to the Gathering of the Archangels, who are also known as Taxiarches or Asomati (celebr. on November 8)

 The complex was surrounded by massive walls, which made it a powerful fortress and attracted the rebels from the region.
 Indeed, the monastery was the basis of Chortatzis rebel family and even today you can see the grave of Georgios Hortatzis outside the nearby Byzantine church of Agia Paraskevi west of the school.
 After the extensive phases of reconstruction for the needs of the agricultural school, the wall was demolished.
 The oldest buildings date to the 17th century, while the rest date to the 19th and 20th centuries.

 - 961-1204: The Archangel Michael Monastery is founded.

 - 1272-78: Georgios Hortatzis settles in the monastery and starts the Revolution of Chortatzis against the Venetians.

 - 1810: A strong earthquake destroys the monastery, which is restored.

 - 1812: The envoy of the Turks in Crete against janissarism, Osman Pasha, secretly receives communion in Asomati.